redtree76/IS-403-final/index.md

 (insert graph)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Day 1 reflects the lag phase, days 2-6 represent the exponential phase and day 7 corresponds to the plateau phase.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Day 1 reflects the lag phase (Faizal et al., 2021) while days 2-7 represent the exponential phase.
 Because growth rates vary across these three phases, only the exponential phase was used to compare the effects of the interventions on growth rate.

 5.2.4. *Duckweed Health Assessment*